 Patient learns a new feeling by acquiring the Schroth knowledge.

-By maintaining the new postural corrections during your activities of daily living (ADL ) sitting , standing or walking the patient will be able to increase his or her correction awareness.
+By maintaining the new postural corrections during your activities of daily living (ADL ) sitting , standing, lying down or walking the patient will be able to increase his or her correction awareness.